CDSoft/makex/README.md

 - conditional blocks
 - file inclusion (e.g. for source code examples)
 - script execution (e.g. to include the result of a command)
-- diagrams (Graphviz, PlantUML, ditaa, Asymptote, blockdiag, mermaid…)
+- diagrams (Graphviz, PlantUML, ditaa, Asymptote, blockdiag, mermaid, Penrose, lsvg…)

 The documentation of Panda is here: <http://cdelord.fr/panda>